Harrison1/unrealcpp-com/src/pages/blog/post-40-open-swing-door.md

 In this Unreal Engine 4 C++ tutorial we will learn how to open a door depending on which way the player is facing and when a user presses an action key.
 Create a new **actor** class and call it whatever you want, in this tutorial I will call it `SwingDoor`.

 First, in the `.h` file we will create our variables.
 We'll create three `bool` variables to determine the state of the door and four`float` variables to set different numbers for the door.
-Next, we'll add in functions for toggline the door and building the door itself with a `UStaticMeshComponent` and `UBoxComponent`.
+Next, we'll add in functions for toggling the door and building the door itself with a `UStaticMeshComponent` and `UBoxComponent`.
 All elements to the `public` section of the header file.

 #### header variables and functions.
 ```cpp